Wednesday, May 13, 2009

 2. Vision, knowing how to compose a shot will raise the level of your photography 500 percent.
 Making a great image can be as simple as getting in the right position to take the shot.

-3. It's better to take a make a great image with a "average" camera than to take no image at all because you don't have the latest gear.
+3. It's better to take and make a great image with a "average" camera than to take no image at all because you don't have the latest gear.
 Use what you have and understand why you need a certain piece of gear; not just that it's the hot item.
 Having the best stuff is not as important as learning how to use whatever you have.

 Monday, March 9, 2009